Trek Precaliber 12 Kids Bike Review

 Additionally, the handlebars can be rotated towards or away from the rider to adjust the distance a child has to reach to grab them.

-Look at this side by side comparison of the Precaliber 12 (left) and the REI Co-Op Cycles REV 12 (right).
+Look at this side-by-side comparison of the Precaliber 12 (left) and the REI Co-op REV 12 (right).
 Our little 3-year-old tester’s knees are practically on top of the handlebars on the REI bike.
 While the seat is only set about an inch above its minimum, she already has no room for growth.

 Contrast that with her positioning on the Trek.
 She has plenty of room to ride in comfort, and she’s actually riding with the seat set to its maximum height!

-The Trek’s minimum seat height is 15.25″, while the REI REV 12’s is much higher at 18″.
-A higher minimum seat height should be a larger bike designed to fit a taller rider.
+The Trek’s minimum seat height is 15.25″, while the REI REV 12’s is higher at 17.5″.
+A higher minimum seat height should indicate a larger bike designed to fit a taller rider.
 But clearly the REI REV is not proportioned for a taller rider.

 Unfortunately, the sizing issue with REI’s 12″ bike is quite typical, which is why we generally tell parents to avoid 12″ bikes.